jastakhova/consensual/README.md

 - add blocking comments -- Wednesday, Thursday, Friday +1 week
 - add Copy action -- Monday
-- Terms of use email should we sent on new sign-ups not only invites -- Tuesday Shifted by 1 days because of notices
+- Terms of use email should we sent on new sign-ups not only invites -- Tuesday
+- Highlighting the changes or adding warning message on top of changes when visiting the proposal page Shifted by 1 days because of notices

 - [talk] Approve logic is not well understood by ppl